 For questions, please contact the Office of Graduate Studies at 216.397.4284 for additional information.

-The Educational Administration program consists of 45 semester hours: 30 semester hours for the M.Ed. and 15 additional hours to complete requirements for Principal Licensure.
+The Educational Leadership program consists of 45 semester hours: 30 semester hours for the M.Ed. and 15 additional hours to complete requirements for Principal Licensure.
 The program leads to licensure from one to three levels depending on the teaching license: Pre-K through grade 5, grades 4 through 9, or grades 7 through 12.
 Students may choose to earn a master’s degree in Educational Administration without continuing with the licensure requirements.

-The Educational Administration program is accredited by the Ohio Department of Higher Education, the National Council for the Accreditation of Teacher Education (NCATE), and the Educational Leadership Constituent Council (ELCC) from which it has received national recognition.
+The Educational Leadership program is accredited by the Ohio Department of Higher Education, the National Council for the Accreditation of Teacher Education (NCATE), and the Educational Leadership Constituent Council (ELCC) from which it has received national recognition.
 John Carroll is accredited by the North Central Association of Colleges and Schools.

 Learning Goals for Graduate Education Programs

 - Demonstrates accuracy, organization, and persistence in achieving intellectual and professional goals.

 - Contributes to the school, district, and the broader professional community.

 - Assumes responsibility in data-based decision-making and helps to ensure that decisions are based on the highest professional standards.

 - Establishes favorable conditions for instruction and intervention.

 - Uses knowledge of communication techniques to foster collaboration and supportive interactions.